joelek/ts-autoguard/readme.md

 ## Roadmap

 * Add support for wildcards in paths.
-* Provide access to Socket instance in endpoints.
 * Extend type guards with functionality for deep structured cloning.
 * Add strict option that performs automatic JSON payload filtering.
 * Add support for responding without a payload on error.